Rome Chinese New Year

 The festival at Piazza Vittorio Emanuele II

-In 2025, the Chinese New Year events take place on February 8 and 9 in the park of Piazza Vittorio Emanuele II from 12 noon to 6 pm.
+In 2025, the Chinese New Year events will take place in the park of Piazza Vittorio Emanuele II from February 7th to 9th, from 9am to 10pm.
 Information stands will present Chinese customs and culture.
 A large stage will host an extensive program of singing, dancing and martial arts.

 Piazza Vittorio Emanuele II was inaugurated in 1882, 11 years after Rome became Italy’s capital.
 The square is framed by imposing palaces with arcades in the style of the Piedmontese.